Raphalex46/Geolog/README.md

 ## Requirements

 In order for Geolog to run, you need to have a prolog interpreter installed.
-SWI-Prolog is recommended, because the compiler was written for, and tester with SWI-Prolog.
+SWI-Prolog is recommended, because the compiler was written for, and tested with SWI-Prolog.

 ## Usage